Home \ Discover Our History \ Hunterston Castle

 The Hall has a restored fireplace with the Hunter coat of arms above the mantelpiece.
 The family’s replica Hunterston Brooch and a copy of our oldest document “The Charter’ are on display here.

-Above the Hall is an attic area that has been converted into our Clan meeting room.
-On the wall prominently displayed is a plaque where recipients of the award Order of the Royal Huntsman are inscribed.
-This recognises those individuals who have made outstanding contributions to Clan Hunter through time and commitment since the society was set up in 1983.
+Above the Hall is an attic area that has been converted into a Clan meeting room (not currently open to visitors).
+A plaque shows recipients of the award Order of the Royal Huntsman, which recognises those individuals who have made outstanding contributions to Clan Hunter.

-Visits to Hunterston Castle must be made by appointment.
+Visits to Hunterston Castle are by appointment only.
 Unlock the secrets of the Castles and its grounds by booking a tour with our knowledgeable professional guide.
 To book online go to Book a visit.
 Check out our What’s nearby, Accessibility and Visitor Information pages to get the most out of your trip.

 Hunterston Castle Fire Place